Join Our FREE Live Webinar

 Important Trade Organizations and Government Agencies

 The New Mexico Association of Realtors (NMAR) is the largest real estate trade association in New Mexico.
-It has more than 7000 members involved in all aspects of residential and commercial real estate and serves as a public policy advocate for its members and consumers.
+It has over 7000 members involved in all aspects of residential and commercial real estate and serves as a public policy advocate for its members and consumers.

-There are 16 local member boards throughout the state as well.
+There are also 16 local member boards throughout the state.
 NMAR is the liaison between these local boards And the National Association of Realtors (NAR).
-When you join a local board, membership automatically extends to the state board and the national board as well.
+When you join a local board, membership automatically extends to the state board and the national board.

 Some of the key local boards include:

 Under the direction of the New Mexico Regulation & Licensing Department, the New Mexico Real Estate Commission exists to protect the public and enhance the professional competence of real estate brokers.
-It is responsible for enforcing New Mexico's Real Estate License Law and the Real Estate Commission Rules.
+It enforces New Mexico's Real Estate License Law and the Real Estate Commission Rules.

-Yes, but we can't stress this enough…you must follow state laws, or you could wind up in some big legal trouble.
+Yes, wholesaling real estate is legal in New Mexico, but you must follow state laws, or you could get in trouble.

 However, you do not need a real estate license to buy, sell, rent, or lease your own property.

-If you want to engage in real estate investing by structuring wholesaling deals, you must do your homework on what's appropriate and what is not.
-A good place to start is with the three primary strategies wholesalers use.
-They are the assignment of contract, double closing, and wholetailing.
+If you want to invest in real estate by structuring wholesaling deals, you must do your homework on what's appropriate and what is not.
+A good place to start is with the three primary strategies wholesalers use: assignment of contract, double closing, and wholetailing.

-Since most wholesalers use the assignment of contract as an initial way to break into a wholesaling career, this is the most common misstep that wholesalers make starting out.
+Since most wholesalers use the assignment of contract as an initial way to break into a wholesaling career, this is the most common misstep that wholesalers make.

 It's essential to understand that you are not conducting a real estate investment transaction on the property itself using this method.